istio/istio.io/content/blog/2018/v1alpha3-routing/index.md

 old routing rules:

 {{< text bash >}}
-$ istioctl create -f my-second-rule-for-destination-abc.yaml
+$ kubectl apply -f my-second-rule-for-destination-abc.yaml
 {{< /text >}}

 `v1alpha3` routing rules:

 {{< text bash >}}
-$ istioctl replace -f my-updated-rules-for-destination-abc.yaml
+$ kubectl apply -f my-updated-rules-for-destination-abc.yaml
 {{< /text >}}

-Deleting route rules other than the last one for a particular destination is also done using `istioctl replace`.
+Deleting route rules other than the last one for a particular destination is also done using `kubectl apply`.

 When adding or removing routes that refer to service versions, the `subsets` will need to be updated in the service's corresponding `DestinationRule`.
-As you might have guessed, this is also done using `istioctl replace`.
+As you might have guessed, this is also done using `kubectl apply`.

 ## Summary